daniel-keogh/graph-theory/OVERVIEW.md

 The purpose of this document is to provide an explanation of the project work contained in this repository, pitched at students in the year below.

-This repository contains a program written in the Python programming language that than can be used to determine if a regular expression matches a given string of text.
+This repository contains a program written in the Python programming language that than can take a regular expression and a string from the command line and determine if the regular expression matches that string.
 If the string is a match, `True` will be printed to the console, and `False` will be printed otherwise.

 ### What are Regular Expressions?